-Dad is a signed limited edition print in two sizes, based on the original painting by Alexander Millar.
+Dad is a signed, limited edition, Giclee print on paper based on the original painting by Alexander Millar.

 Boutique Giclee Print on Paper £200